Gadigal Mural / Art and About

 This project was made possible with the help of Cracknell & Lonergan Architects, a multi-disciplinary architecture and design practice with directors Peter Lonergan and Julie Cracknell.
 Their mural painting team for this project included Tom Furneaux (Lead Painter) with Christopher de la Motte and Nicolette Aureli.

-The Gadigal Mural project was produced in consultation with the Metropolitan Aboriginal Lands Council.
+The Gadigal Mural project was produced in consultation with the Metropolitan Local Aboriginal Land Council.

 Where: ADC, Barnett Lane, Darlinghurst